aghArdeshir/h2sbot/README.md

-Checks a URL from Holland2Stay.com and notifies by email if any new entry is added
+Fetches homes from Holland2Stay.com and notifies by email if any new bokable entry is added

 ### Prepare: